nvdaaddons/DevGuide/readme.md

 * valueChange: The value of the control such as text of a field has changed.
 * stateChange: Useful to keep track of whether check boxes, buttons and other control's state (checked, selected, etc.) has changed.
 * foreground: the object we're interested in has become the foreground window of the program.

+### Events within objects ###

+The above section described event routines from an add-on's perspective.
+This is just one way of defining events.
+The other way is to define events from within objects, and is same as above except that it only takes one argument (self).

 ### Other components ###